pspacek/python-ldap/Doc/ldif.rst

-.. % $Id: ldif.rst,v 1.6 2011/02/19 13:04:41 stroeder Exp $
+.. % $Id: ldif.rst,v 1.7 2011/07/21 20:33:26 stroeder Exp $

 #####################################
 :mod:`ldif` LDIF parser and generator
 #####################################

-.. module:: ldif
+.. py:module:: ldif
    :synopsis: Parses and generates LDIF files
 .. moduleauthor:: python-ldap project (see http://www.python-ldap.org/)

 This module parses and generates LDAP data in the format LDIF.
 It is implemented in pure Python and does not rely on any non-standard modules.
 Therefore it can be used stand-alone without the rest of the python-ldap package.

 .. seealso::